NYPL/ami-preservation/docs/pages/amiLabs/optical.md

 Use ddrescue to create an ISO (`brew install ddrescue` if needed):
   *  `ddrescue -b 2048 -r4 -v /dev/[DISK ID] [output ISO path] [output log path]`

-### Generate a single MP4 that represents all of the content on the ISO
+### Generating a single MP4 to represent all of the content on an ISO
   * Open [MakeMKV](https://www.makemkv.com/){:target="\_blank"}, and open your ISO
   *  Select your output directory, and click `Make MKV`
   * Move all resulting MKVs into a single directory